SteveHawk/MQTT-Monitor/README.md

 A MQTT message monitor for Meshtastic.

-Mostly a simplified version of [pdxlocations/connect](https://github.com/pdxlocations/connect).
+Mostly a simplified version of [pdxlocations/connect](https://github.com/pdxlocations/connect), read-only with a web interface.